 The eight limbs of yoga provide an ethical framework and path to liberation.
-Yamas are moral restraints, niyamas are positive duties, asana is posture, pranayama is breath control, pratyahara is sense withdrawal, dharna is concentration, dhyana is meditation, samadhi is union with divine.
+Yamas are moral restraints, niyamas are positive duties.
+Asana is posture and pranayama is breath control.
+Pratyahara is sense withdrawal, dharna is concentration.
+Dhyana is meditation, samadhi is union with divine.

 Four paths of yoga include devotion, action, knowledge and psychic focus.
 Different temperaments are suited toward different paths to transcendence.

-Key texts like Patanjali’s Yoga Sutras and the Bhagavad Gita offer teachings on the mind, action, consciousness and self-realization.
+Key texts like Patanjali’s Yoga Sutras and the Bhagavad Gita.
+They offer teachings on the mind, action, consciousness and self-realization.